 Manual malicious links might be done by competitors trying to drain your advertising budget; sometimes using ‘click farms’ where people are hired to click on paid links or social media posts.
 Yes really, they do exist.
 Sometimes a malicious click can just be done by people who have something to gain by annoying you such as an ex business partner.

-So are there ways to protect yourself from invalid clicks through Adwords?
+So are there ways to protect yourself from invalid clicks through Google Ads?
 Is Google doing anything to combat this?

 Short answer, yes and sort of yes.

-How Do I See Invalid Clicks in my Adwords Account?
+How Do I See Invalid Clicks in my Google Ads Account?

 To adjust the campaign settings and filter out some of that invalid click activity you can change the recommended settings to ‘People in your targeted locations’.